Heritage & Health Series Program

 Dining Hall

 Please join us as we welcome back Miguel Gonzalez, a Native American with much to share about the Indigenous culture.
-Miguel will be playing flutes and drums, sharing poetry, and offering insights into his culture.

 Enjoy a special meal with your Foothill College friends as we honor Native American Heritage Day.
 This event is meant to bring light to the plight of the Indigenous People, while celebrating our union as friends from all walks of life in the modern age.
 We will have an acknowledgement of Native American roots and history, along with an understanding for the true practice of gratitude.

-Complimentary food and beverages will be provided.
+Complimentary meal and beverages will be provided.

 NAHM Planning Committee Members